symfony/symfony-docs/create_framework/09-event-dispatcher.rst

 Request and Response data from your code).

 So far so good, but let's add another listener on the same event.
-Let's say that I want to set the ``Content-Length`` of the Response if it is not already set::
+Let's say that we want to set the ``Content-Length`` of the Response if it is not already set::

     $dispatcher->addListener('response', function (Simplex\ResponseEvent $event) {